Top 10 Most Common Questions About Kidney Transplants

 1) What Exactly Is a Kidney Transplant?

-A kidney transplant is a complex surgical procedure that involves the transplantation of a healthy kidney from either a living or deceased donor into the body of a recipient.
-This intervention is primarily employed to replace a damaged or non-functioning kidney, typically in cases of end-stage renal disease (ESRD).
+A kidney transplant is a difficult surgical operation whereby a healthy kidney from either a living or dead donor is placed into the body of a recipient.
+Usually in cases of end-stage renal disease (ESRD), this operation is used largely to replace a damaged or non-functioning kidney.

 2) Who Is Considered a Candidate for a Kidney Transplant?